Department of Nursing RN-BSN Online Program

 Nursing Program Application

 Students interested in attending the RN-BSN program will be required to apply directly to the nursing program in addition to New Mexico Highlands University.
 Students first need to apply to NMHU as degree seeking undergraduate students for the term they wish to begin the nursing program.
 After applying to the university, students will receive their NMHU student ID number (@00…), an NMHU student ID number is required to access the nursing program application at nurse.nmhu.edu.
 The nursing program admits students in fall and spring.
-All application materials for the Spring 2016 class must be received by October 16, 2015.
+All application materials for the Fall class must be received by June 30, and Spring application must be received by October 30.

 Transfer Undergraduate Students